wso2/docs-mi/en/docs/reference/connectors/bigquery-connector/bigquery-connector-configuration.md

-# Setting up the BigQuery Environment
+# Set up the BigQuery environment

 The BigQuery connector allows you to access the [BigQuery REST API](https://cloud.google.com/bigquery/docs/reference/rest) from an integration sequence.